axonivy-market/process-analyser/process-analyser-product/README.md

 ![filter data demo](images/filter-data.gif)

-- For reporting purposes, users can export a Excel file containing analyzed data or a FullHD diagram with KPI values directly from the two buttons located at the bottom-right corner of the UI.
+- For reporting purposes, users can export an Excel file containing analyzed data or a FullHD diagram with KPI values directly via the two buttons located at the bottom-right corner of the UIFor reporting purposes, users can export an Excel file containing analyzed data or a FullHD diagram with KPI values directly via the two buttons located at the bottom-right corner of the UI.

 ![downoad and export demo](images/download-and-export.png)